Cornell-PoBE/site/about.md

 **Project Assignments**

 Assignment 1 is out and can be found [here](https://github.com/Cornell-PoBE/A1).
-Due date is on March 19th, 2018.
-Submission should be done through CMS (to be setup on Wednesday).
+Due date was on March 19th, 2018.
+Submission should be done through CMS.

 <!-- Assignment 2 is out and can be found [here](https://github.com/Cornell-PoBE/A2).
 Due date is on May 1st, 2018.
 Submission should be done through CMS.